INFLPat/FXCCXT/fx_trader/CONTEXT_HANDOFF.md

 ## 4. CURRENT STATE

+**⚠️ SUPERSEDED ON DATES/NUMBERS BY SECTION 17 — the sandbox window changed from 2026 H1 to 2025 H2 after this section was written.
+The 12/16 figure and candle counts below describe the now-abandoned window; read as historical, not current.
+What DOES carry over: the code fixes (OandaBroker's two bugs stay fixed regardless of window) and every architectural point below.**

-**As of Section 16, this project has real, verified market data for the first time in its history.**
+**As of Section 16, this project had real, verified market data for the first time in its history — for the 2026 H1 window, since superseded.
+See Section 17 for current window and status.**

 - **Data layer**: `FxStore` (SQLite verified, Postgres unverified) + `RunStore` (SQLite verified) + `get_candles_multi()` (verified) — all Section 15.
 - **Broker/exchange layer**: `OandaBroker.fetch_candles` — **now genuinely run and verified**, after finding and fixing two real bugs. `get_quote`/`place_market_order` remain completely untested — treat with *more* suspicion than before this session, not less, since the same hand-built-request-params pattern produced two bugs in `fetch_candles`. `CcxtBroker` against Binance — **genuinely run and verified**. `CcxtBroker` against Kraken — run, and genuinely informative: confirmed a real limitation of the exchange, not a defect here.